Full Frame vs APS-C (APSC vs Full Frame): Which Camera Sensor Is Better?

 As you can see from the images above there is very little difference in image quality when viewed here.
 This is the first thing to realise, when viewing pictures on the internet like this, no one will tell whether it’s been taken with a full frame or crop sensor camera.
 “No one will notice on Instagram”, I’ve said that a few times and it’s so true!

-Processed images viewed at 100%
+Processed Images Viewed at 100% Magnification

 But now let’s look at these images zoomed at 100% of its pixels.
 This is when you view the image at full resolution in a post processing program like Lightroom.